UnasZole/bible-scraper/README.md

 #### Limitations

-Due to its much simpler setup, the generic HTML scraper has some limitations compared to what can be done with native Java scrapers.
+Due to its much simpler setup, the generic scraper has some limitations compared to what can be done with native Java scrapers.
 Notably :
-- It takes rules for each HTML element in isolation.
+- The HTML parser takes rules for each HTML element in isolation.
 Therefore, the structure of the HTML pages must be consistent enough that you only need to check the element itself (its contents, its attributes, but NOT its siblings or parents) to know what type of context this element may open.
 - It can take additional inputs, allowing it to support websites that propose many bibles - however it does not provide a way to specify a different page structure for each bible, so you need all bibles reached by this scraper to follow a consistent URL pattern and consistent structure in terms of books and chapters.

-These limitations are highlighted within [the example TheoPlace configuration file](src/main/resources/scrapers/GenericHtml/TheoPlace.yaml), which you may compare with the [native TheoPlace scraper](src/main/java/com/github/unaszole/bible/scraping/implementations/TheoPlace.java) to see how the Java API allows more accurate control in these cases.
+These limitations are highlighted within [the example TheoPlace configuration file](src/main/resources/scrapers/Generic/TheoPlace.yaml), which you may compare with the [native TheoPlace scraper](src/main/java/com/github/unaszole/bible/scraping/implementations/TheoPlace.java) to see how the Java API allows more accurate control in these cases.